ronera/swagtail_infoaut/README.md

 # swagtail_infoaut
 swagtail project for infoaut new site

 ### Problems and to do list:

--"Click" on tags doesn't work

--Search app
+-Missing search app

--Home app
+-Home app improvement

 -Users and groups